jtleider/censusdata/_sources/example1.rst.txt

 Example 1: Downloading Block Group Data and Exporting to CSV
 ============================================================

-As a first example, let's suppose we're interested in unemployment and high school dropout rates for block groups in Cook County, Illinois, which contains Chicago, IL.
+As a first example, let’s suppose we’re interested in unemployment and high school dropout rates for block groups in Cook County, Illinois, which contains Chicago, IL.